19 Best Pilot Watches For The Aviation Enthusiast

 At 40.5mm x 12.2mm, the latest white gold references has a meagre 30 metres of water resistance.
 Not great, but this piece has more to offer than just durability and darn sexy good looks.

-Finished with vertical and satin brushing, the pieces are exceptionally stylish and would form a beautiful part of any modern man’s wardrobe or office get up.
-It’s a sure fire combo winner every single time.
+Finished with vertical and satin brushing, these pilot watches are exceptionally stylish and would form a beautiful part of any modern man’s wardrobe or office get up.
+It’s a sure fire combo winner…every single time.

-Given the classic octagonal bezel alongside the ear design on either side of the case, the pieces are timeless in their design and destined to become valuable over time.
-What are we saying, this is Patek Philippe, of course it’s investment-worthy!
+Given the classic octagonal bezel alongside the ear design on either side of the case, they are every bit as timeless in their design and destined to become valuable over time.

 For the dial, we have a horizontal embossment that features etched lines across the face.
 Given a navy blue shade, this allows the polished baton hour markers and hands to clearly stand out, especially since they are coated in lume.

 Fitted with a date aperture at 3 o’clock, alongside a useful sub-counter at 6 o’clock, this covers chronograph functions such as a 12 hour and 60-minute scale.
-The white minute track on the periphery allows for the models to offer precise time.
+The white minute track on the periphery allows precise time recording.

 Home to the CH 28-520 C/522, totalling 327 parts, it offers a rapid 28,800VpH alongside a reliable 55 hour power reserve.
 The epitome of opulence has flex appeal from every silicon hairspring.